preview for Grocery Shopping for a Healthy Lifestyle

 Nattawut Lakjit / EyeEm//Getty Images

 Watermelon is over 90 percent water, according to Ehsani, so it offers tons of hydration as well as fiber to help fill you up.
 In general, eating fruits is great for weight loss because not only are they packed with fiber, but they also require more chewing and mindfulness, which can help make you feel fuller, says Jonathan Valdez, RDN, the owner of Genki Nutrition.
-Try watermelon, pears, or apples for a smart snacking option.
+(Pears or apples are also a smart snacking option.)

 Buy it now